Style Guide

 What colours should I avoid wearing to a mehendi?

 Avoid red and bright crimson — traditionally the bride's colour.
 Avoid all-white outfits, which can read as bridal.
 Avoid black, which feels too sombre for a celebratory daytime function.
-Avoid heavy gold-on-gold or zardosi work that competes with the bride's outfit.
-Yellow, pastel, jewel tones, florals, and blush pink are all excellent choices.
+Avoid heavy gold-on-gold or zardosi work.

 What kind of footwear works for a mehendi function?

 Block-heeled sandals, embellished flats, juttis, kolhapuris, and wedge sandals all work beautifully.
-Avoid stilettos (impractical on grass or carpets) and very high heels (uncomfortable for hours-long functions).
+Avoid stilettos and very high heels.
 Choose a shoe in gold, nude, or a complementary tone to your outfit.

 How do I dress for a mehendi function in summer?

-For a summer mehendi, prioritise breathable fabrics — cotton, cotton linen, chanderi, organza, and breathable blends.
+Prioritise breathable fabrics — cotton, cotton linen, chanderi, and breathable blends.
 Avoid heavy silks, velvets, and synthetics.
 Choose lighter palettes — pastels, ivory, soft yellow, blush — over deep jewel tones, which absorb heat.

 More Mehendi-Ready Looks

-Pastel Dresses and Floral Co-ord Sets for Wedding Guests
+Pastel Dresses and Embroidered Pieces for Wedding Guests

-A second edit — dresses and co-ords in the soft, photogenic palettes that photograph beautifully against mehendi decor.
-Each one works for the daytime register, photographs in natural light, and lets you focus on the celebration rather than the outfit.
+A second edit — dresses and embroidered pieces in the soft, photogenic palettes that photograph beautifully against mehendi decor.

 The Best Mehendi Outfit Is the One That Makes You Feel Joyful

 The mehendi function is a celebration.
 Choose the outfit that lets you sit comfortably, dance freely, photograph beautifully, and focus entirely on the bride and the moment.
-Any of the ten looks above will do exactly that — from the traditional yellow co-ord to the modern indo-western skirt-and-blouse.
+Any of the ten looks above will do exactly that.

 Shop the Collection